energyapps/utility-scale-solar-through-years/README.md

 - used to use Foundation CSS a lot (link to that app frame)
 - needs, update the styles to be current with the new css.
 - Crowbar for D3
+- http://meethyde.com/ could be useful in the future for something.